dagbdagb/juniper-ztp/README.md

 * *if* device isn't fresh out of box, wait for device to complete booting. then:  ```request system zeroize```
 * step aside, get coffee
 * first boot:
-  * ZTP is enabled out of the box
+  * ZTP is enabled out of the box.
+(This implies that the switch will accept DHCP option 43 for updating config and software.)
-  * DHCP-server catches DHCP vendor id from Junos default config, and provides a simplified config file *only* which
+  * DHCP-server catches DHCP vendor-id from Junos default config, and provides a simplified intermediate config file *only* which
     * disables ZTP
     * sets the correct date via NTP
     * loads and runs a slax script, which